 About Pip Dickens

 Pip Dickens (b.
 1962) is a painter.
 She has a Masters in Fine Art from The Slade School of Art, University College London, graduating in 2000.
-She is Lecturer in Fine Art (Painting) at Lancaster University and Fellow of the Higher Education Authority.
+She is Lecturer in Fine Art (Painting) at Lancaster University and Fellow of the Higher Education Academy and Member of The National Association for Fine Art Education.

 Concepts of illusion and double meaning are recurring themes - The notion that we may receive two contrasting visual (or intellectual) responses to a single stimulant.
 Her painting methodology is determined by the subject matter and often juxtaposes conventional painting techniques with innovative methods to create unusual surfaces, layers and textures.
 Depth and surface contrasts are particularly important in her work.

-Her work draws upon many sources from natural phenomena to the darker elements of phantasmagoria, from opacity to transparency, from rhythms within music to pattern structures in nature, from cinematic devices to literary sources.
+Her work draws upon many sources from natural phenomena to the darker elements of phantasmagoria, from opacity to transparency, from Cinema and cinematic devices to literary sources.